microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

     }  # the search space
 ```

+More details about the search space domain: the corresponding value of a particular hyperparameter in the search space is called a domain, for example, `tune.randint(lower=1, upper=100000)` for `y` in the code example shown above.
+The domain specifies a type and valid range to sample parameters from.
+Supported types include float, integer, and categorical.
+You can also specify how to sample values from certain distributions in linear scale or log scale (e.g., the `tune.lograndint(lower=1, upper=100000)` for `x`).
+It is a common practice to sample in log scale if the valid value range is large and a large magnititue of change is preferred.
+Please refer to [ray.tune](https://docs.ray.io/en/latest/tune/api_docs/search_space.html#overview) for a more comprehensive introduction about possible choices of the domain.

 ### **Objective fucntion**

 To use `tune` , you will need to wrap your objective function in a lightweight trainable API.
 Attached below is an exmaple of how to write your objective into a function-based trainable API.
 In the following code, we define an objective function regarding the hyperparameters `x` and `y` introduced: $obj := (x-85000)^2 - x/y$.